 Have you heard of Inner Mongolia?

-Not only was Inner Mongolia a destination that I had never heard of before, it is a place that I never imagined myself ever visiting.
-Inner Mongolia is a region in Northern China that borders the country of Mongolia.
+Not only was Inner Mongolia a destination that I had never heard of before, it’s a place I never imagined myself ever visiting.
+Inner Mongolia is a region in northern China that borders the country of Mongolia.
 Its culture is influenced by the Mongolians, making it very different from the rest of China.
 Inner Mongolia has its own style of dress, local cuisine, and a unique language.
 Keep reading to hear about the day I spent in the desert in Inner Mongolia!